 - Coup-Contrecoup – Contusions that are both at the site of the impact and on the opposite side of the brain constitute a coup-contrecoup injury.
-This occurs when the force of the impact is great enough to cause the brain to slam into the opposite side of the skull, resulting in contusions on both sides of the brain.
+This occurs when the impact force is great enough to cause the brain to slam into the opposite side of the skull, resulting in contusions on both sides of the brain.

 - Diffuse Axonal Injury – This injury can be caused by shaking or strongly rotating the head, as with shaken baby syndrome or abusive head trauma.
 Forces such as car accidents or whiplash-type motions can also cause this type of injury.

-- Second Impact Syndrome – Also called recurrent TBI, second impact syndrome occurs when a person sustains a second TBI before the first one has healed.
+- Second Impact Syndrome – Also called recurrent TBI, second impact syndrome occurs a second TBI is sustained before the first one has healed.
 It may occur from days to weeks following the first impact and is more likely to cause brain swelling and widespread damage.

 - Locked-in Syndrome – This is a rare neurological condition in which a person remains conscious but cannot physically move any part of the body except for their eyes.

 - Open-Head Injury – A penetrating head injury, which occurs when the outer layer of the brain is pierced by a foreign object, such as a high-velocity projectile.
-This forces outside elements, such as hair, skin, and bone fragments directly into the brain.
+This directly forces outside elements, such as hair, skin, and bone fragments, into the brain.

 - Closed-Head Injury – This is caused by an outside force that doesn’t penetrate the skull.
 It can cause the brain to swell within the skull.
 With no room to expand, pressure builds up inside.